yasiryagi/helpdesk/tokenomics/README.md

   - [Storage Providers](/roles/storage-providers) for receiving, storing and serving content files
   - [Content Curators](/roles/content-curators) for monitoring and curating content and channels
 - Automatic rewards, to [Validators](/roles/validators) and [Nominators](/roles/validators/README.md#nominating) are minted as rewards for finding blocks, and keeping the network up and running
-- [Spending Proposals](/proposals/README.md#spending) that gets "approved" and executed
+- [Spending Proposals](/proposals/README.md#spending) that are "approved" and executed

-Tokens will also be minted for other purposes, such as faucets, competitions, [KPIs](#kpis), etc. Unlike the costs listed above however, these will under normal circumstances be offset an equivalent increase of [Fiat Pool](#fiat-pool).
+Tokens will also be minted for other purposes, such as faucets, competitions, [KPIs](#kpis), etc. Unlike the costs listed above however, these will under normal circumstances be offset by an equivalent increase of [Fiat Pool](#fiat-pool).

-If the system is changed, some of these can impact the exchange rate in the future, but users will be warned in due time.
+If the system is changed, some of these can impact the exchange rate in the future, but users will be warned in advance.

 ### Deflationary Forces
 Tokens are slashed and/or burned for a variety of reasons, thus reducing supply and increasing the exchange rate.

 - Transactions (aka. extrinsics) fees, are burned
   - Extrinsics are now in most cases free, but
-  - Users may need/choose to set a higher fee for priority
+  - Users may need/choose to set a higher fee for transaction priority
   - Users, or Jsgenesis, may set high fees to intentionally burn tokens
 - Creating [Proposals](/proposals) requires the creator to put up [Stake](/proposals/README.md#stake) (the size depends on the perceived "severity" of the Proposal type).
 Unless the Proposal gets [Approved](/proposals/README.md#approved), the full amount will not be returned to the "creator":
   - A [Slashed Proposal](/proposals/README.md#slashed) means slashing and burning the entire Stake of the "creator"